SCENE 01 / CREW HIRING

 Requirements Brief

-We analyze your production needs, technical requirements, and budget to identify the right crew profiles.
+We analyze your production needs, tech needs, and budget to identify the right crew profiles.

 Crew Selection